-It provides a fixed rate option, which guarantees a rate typically for a one-year period, while also providing an option for an indexed rate.
+It provides a fixed rate option, which guarantees a rate typical for a one-year period, while also providing an option for an indexed rate.

 The indexed rate is calculated using a proprietary method, which may include a common index such as the S&P 500 Composite Index.

-The indexed rate is often limited on its upside potential, while limiting the downside risk.
+The indexed rate is often limited to its upside potential while limiting the downside risk.

 Early withdrawals from an annuity generally incur penalties, which may result in a loss in principle invested.